 In other words, there is no need to write a Rake task.
 That’s unnecessary boilerplate.

-An example.
 Let’s say we need a cronjob to delete records of our Report model that are more than 3 months old.
 How would we do that using

 First let’s add a scope in our existing